Sv443/JokeAPI_ComputerCraft/README.md

 7. Press `Ctrl`, navigate to `Exit` and press `Enter` to exit the editor
 8. Run the command `reboot`

+After these steps, the computer will enter an infinite loop.
+To exit it, hold down `Ctrl` and `T`.
+To edit the program, go to step 4 again.

 <br><br>

 ### License: